Alcatraz234156/PulseTrust_/README.md

-PulseTrust_
+# PulseTrust_

 > **Trust Before Action.**

 **PulseTrust_** is an industrial sensor-trust and machine-monitoring prototype designed to prevent autonomous systems from making decisions based on unreliable sensor data.

-Instead of assuming that every sensor reading is trustworthy, PulseTrust_ introduces an evidence and trust layer between physical sensors and downstream autonomous decisions.
+Instead of assuming that every sensor reading is trustworthy, PulseTrust_ introduces an **evidence and trust layer** between physical sensors and downstream autonomous decisions.

 The system combines real-world ESP32 telemetry, behavioral anomaly detection, redundant sensor corroboration, deterministic trust scoring, component metadata, and AI-assisted reasoning to distinguish between:

-normal sensor behavior,
+- normal sensor behavior,

-potentially faulty or inconsistent sensors,
+- potentially faulty or inconsistent sensors,

-and genuine abnormal process conditions reported by trustworthy sensors.
+- and genuine abnormal process conditions reported by trustworthy sensors.

 A key principle of PulseTrust_ is:

-An abnormal measurement does not necessarily mean the sensor is faulty.
+> **An abnormal measurement does not necessarily mean the sensor is faulty.**

 A sensor may be accurately reporting a dangerous or unusual physical condition.
-PulseTrust_ therefore evaluates sensor trust separately from process health.
+PulseTrust_ therefore evaluates **sensor trust separately from process health**.

-Architecture
+---

-                    PulseTrust_ Architecture
+## Architecture

 ```text
                     PulseTrust_ Architecture